AlisAquilae/Academia/content/Notes/Summaries/Catchment and Climate Hydrology/CCH Reading Guide Answers.md

 >Fig. 4 in Albertson & Kiely shows the correspondence between the observed and simulated soil moisture content.
 Provide multiple arguments why you think the model fits are good/poor
 >
 >>[!Check]- Answer
 >>Dynamics are generally well simulated, but increases after rainfall are not consistent.
-This can be due to errors in rainfall observations are processes s
+This can be due to errors in rainfall observations are processes such as preferential flow not represented in the model

 >[!Question] Question 1.10
 >In both the Albertson & Kiely and the Laio et al. models, the loss function is a central element controlling the soil moisture dynamics and distribution.
 How is the loss function defined in Albertson & Kiely, and what are the similarities and difference in the shape and parameterisation of the loss function?
+>
+>>[!Check]- Answer
+>>The main difference between the models is that Laio et al. assume there is no drainage flux below field capacity, whereas the field capacity is not well defined in the other model

 >[!Question] Question 1.11